 Water Trail Trailhead with parking and restrooms

-Welcome to Lake Tahoe, a purely delightful paddle paradise.
 As the largest freshwater lake in the Sierra Nevada straddling California and Nevada at 6,223 feet, mountain conditions and strong winds can be a challenge.
-The Lake Tahoe Water Trail is an endless 72-mile water route along the shoreline with public launch and landing sites, wayfinding signage, paddle routes to match your ability and interests, navigation tools, and water safety tips to help you have a safe and fun paddle adventure.
+The Lake Tahoe Water Trail is an endless 72-mile water route along the shoreline with public launch and landing sites, wayfinding signage, paddle routes to match your ability and interests, navigation tools, stewardship and water safety tips to help you have a safe and fun eco-paddle adventure.

 Lake Tahoe is a big, high alpine lake.
 The water is always cold and weather conditions can change rapidly.
 Be sure to review safety information on this website before heading out.

-Use the map below for finding trailheads and route planning with info on launch sites, campgrounds, parking, and bathrooms.
+Use the map below for finding trailheads and route planning with info on launch sites, campgrounds, parking, and restrooms.

 Water Trail Trailhead with parking and restrooms